49ers beat Rams' B team for fifth straight win

 San Francisco quarterback Jimmy Garoppolo threw for 292 yards and two touchdowns along with two interceptions.
 San Francisco running back Carlos Hyde rushed for 90 yards and two scores.

 The 49ers finished 6-10.
-That’s not nearly good enough for a playoff berth, but with that season-ending winning streak it is good enough to give San Francisco optimism for 2018.
+That is not nearly good enough for a playoff berth, but with its season-ending winning streak it is good enough to give San Francisco optimism for 2018.

+“It’s a shame this is the end of the year,” said 49ers veteran tackle Joe Staley.
+“And this is coming from a guy who’s in his 11th year and is 33 years old.
+I feel like we’re going in the right direction and we’ve got a special team here.”

 For the Rams, Sunday’s late-December game was as meaningful as a late-August game.
 Los Angeles (11-5) already had clinched the NFC West championship and had secured a home game next weekend in the wild-card round of the NFC playoffs.